 Edge Computing Scope

 Edge computing scope encompasses a wide array of digital technologies like wireless sensor networks, mobile data acquisition, mobile signature analysis, cooperative distributed peer-to-peer ad hoc networking and processing also classifiable as local cloud/fog computing and grid/mesh computing, dew computing, mobile edge computing, distributed data storage and retrieval, autonomic self-healing networks, remote cloud services, and augmented reality.

 Source: Network World

 Edge servers are computers for running middleware or applications that sits close to the edge of the network, where the digital world meets the real world.
-Edge servers are can be positioned in warehouses, distribution centers, and factories, as opposed to corporate headquarters.
+Edge servers operate in warehouses, distribution centers, and factories, as opposed to corporate headquarters.